h-1mant/User-level-analysis-for-eCommerce-Business/README.md

 Summary
 ---
 Tables extracted are pivoted to obtain relevant columns and checks for missing data are performed.
 A usable table is designed for AB testing to determine if each test yielded statistically significant improvement in the number of orders and webpage views after assignment.

+The results are
+- a **2.77%** improvement in **ORDERS** for treatment group from baseline (control group) with a 93.3% confidence level for test_id 5
+- a **1.40%** improvement in **WEBPAGE VIEWS** for treatment group from baseline (control group) with over 95% significance for test_id 5